Photography exists in many different forms. Some are joyful, others thought-provoking, terrifying, and so on.

-- Lighting – is the light in the photos limited, soft, harsh, or a mix of everything?
+Is the light in the images limited, soft, harsh, or a mix of everything?
 Lighting is an important part of any image.
 Pay close attention to different lighting approaches to find out your go-to aesthetic.

-You’ll also get an even clearer idea of other people’s aesthetics and why they approach photography a certain way.
+You’ll also get an even clearer idea of why others approach photography a certain way.

 Discuss Photography with Other Artists

-Once you have a clearer idea of your favorite photos and the people who took them, discuss them with your peers.
+You probably have an idea of your favourite photos and the people who took them.
+Discuss them with your peers!

 You don’t have to limit yourself to photographers.
 But it would help if your friends knew even a little about photography.
-This way, you’ll get proper feedback that will all enrich your knowledge of aesthetic photography.
+This way, you’ll get proper feedback that will all enrich your knowledge of aesthetics.

 Your discussions don’t have to be philosophical.
 You can discuss the concept of aesthetics, other photographers’ portfolios.
 Even why certain images stand out more than others, and so on.